Privoce/vocechat-doc/docs/install/install-by-docker.md

 vocechat-server will use certbot to apply for a free https SSL for you! ( See[CertBot](https://certbot.eff.org/pages/about)）, and to reiterate the prerequisites：

 - your server's 443 is not in use.
-- You already have a domain name pointing to your IP address。
+- You already have a domain name pointing to your IP address.

 ```bash
 mkdir -p ~/.vocechat-server/data